T3events/PHPmySQLi/README.txt

 dependencies:  mysqli

-***The wordcount file is a simple python program I wrote up, separate from the php/MySQLi files.
+***The wordcount file is a simple python program I wrote up rather quickly, separate from the php/MySQLi files.